Coronavirus vaccine: When will we have one?

 - Trials need to show the vaccine is safe.
 It would not be useful if it caused more problems than the disease

-- Clinical trials will also need to show the vaccine provokes an immune response which would protect people from getting sick
+- Clinical trials will also need to show vaccines provoke an immune response, which protect people from getting sick

 - A way of producing the vaccine on a huge scale must be developed for the billions of potential doses